The 2 Most Popular Types of Oak Hardwood Flooring

 However, saying you want “oak flooring” is just the beginning of your journey.
-The world of oak offers diverse options, each with a unique look, feel, and set of performance characteristics.
+The world of oak wood flooring offers diverse options, each with a unique look, feel, and set of performance characteristics.
+Understanding the most popular different types of oak flooring is the key to selecting the perfect hardwood foundation for your home.

 Oak hardwood flooring from The Floor Store in San Francisco, CA